State Model¶

 Thread["thread worker status"]

-Owner["process owner status handler"]
+Owner["process owner host executor"]

 FD["fd entry snapshots"]